legendarycode3/ether-wallet-smart-contract/README.md

 ## Technology Stack (Technologies Used)
 * ****[Solidity](https://www.soliditylang.org/)**** - The programming language for writing the Smart contracts.
-* ****RemixIDE:**** - used it to write, and deploy the smart contract directly in the browser first.
+* ****[RemixIDE](https://remix.ethereum.org/)**** - used it to write, and deploy the smart contract directly in the browser first.
 A fastest way to get started, acting as a "no-setup" workshop for smart contract development.
 * ****Foundry(forge, cast, anvil):**** - Development framework and testing suite.
 * ****Visual Studio Code:****  Install this IDE only if you are using foundry development kit rather than "Remix IDE" which is for quick prototying.